Searching for ways to design future-proof cultural relevant brand narratives towards Chinese millennial consumers.

 - Digging through the multitude of cultures in China alone for insights can be difficult and time-consuming, let alone together with Western countries as well.
 That is why more and more brands fall back to generalizations or disconnected stories.

-The initiator of the Modern Chineseness cultural branding EXPERIMENT is Chinese consumer insights strategist and cultural branding designer Marleen Spijkman MSc LLM.
+The initiator of the Modern Chineseness cultural branding experiment is Marleen Spijkman MSc LLM.
+She is an independent cultural insights specialist and ethnographic forecaster.
 Already for more than 12 years she continuously follows what Chinese consumers do, how they express their identity, and how Western brands try and succeed or fail to resonate with Chinese consumers.
 Since 2007 she is frequently in China visiting Chinese people’s homes, observing daily activities or going shopping with them to get a better picture of unconscious behavior and talking with them to reveal the perspective of Chinese millennial consumers.
 She gained workexperience in (international) communication, marketing, sales and education before turning to cultural branding towards Chinese consumers.

 Previous research studies have led to understanding: